 - This table holds information about the jobs/steps/stages which make up pipeline runs.commit

-- Each object in this table corresponds to a commit from the source control system.repo
+- Each object in this table corresponds to a commit from the source control system.meeting

 - Information about the repositories in the source control system is held in this table.time